 Biology and life history The single-generation leafrollers overwinter as egg masses on twigs and branches.
 Eggs hatch in spring as buds are opening until petal fall.
 The larvae feed for 4 to 6 weeks, then pupate in the rolled leaves and emerge as moths in early summer.
 The overwintering eggs are laid in July.
 Two-generation leafrollers overwinter as immature larvae under the bark on scaffold branches of a variety of host plants.
-Larvae may feed during warm periods in winter but become active in spring with onset of new growth.
+Larvae may feed during warm periods in winter but become most active in spring with onset of new growth.
 They feed for several weeks, and then pupate in rolled leaves.
 Adult moths emerge in late April to May.
 These lay eggs for the next generation.
 The next generation hatches in early summer and does the most damage.

 Pest monitoring Observe early spring growth for rolled leaves and feeding damage on new growth.